MCChang1117/YelpCamp/README.md

 #### Package Description

-* body-parser package: Extract the data from server side)
+* body-parser package: Extract the data from server side
-* ejs package: make a page look like html but it can also use javascript syntax)
+* ejs package: make a page look like html but it can also use javascript syntax
 * mongoose: ODM (Object Data Mapper) > Interact the database (mongodb) within javascript file

+### Open the database

+	mongod

+* Type the above code in a NEW git bash whose file path is set as default

-## Setup basic code for running the server (in app.js):
+## 2. Setup basic code for running the server (in app.js):

 ### Define variables